ClientPlayground/Melon-Client/README.md

 ## Disclaimer
 This repo is for educational purposes only!

-The purpose of this repo is because Kaimson is an idiotic skid.
+The purpose of this repo is because Kaimson is a clown

 ## Extra Info
-Decompiled by Hot-Tutorials lul
+Fixed & Leaked By Decencies.